The Revenge of Heaven: Content

 With the emergence of organizational structures within the Red Guard movement Ken Ling gained increasing authority and power.
 After massive power struggles at the Fujian provincial level, he was appointed head of a delegation of ten of his Amoy middle school classmates traveling free of charge to Peking to link-up with Red Guards from other parts of the country, exchange revolutionary experiences and ultimately participate in a rally of a million Red Guards where Mao Tse-tung would appear in person.
 At the end of this almost three-month journey, Ken Ling and his fellow travellers also attended a mass interrogation involving up to hundred thousand people against Wang Kuang-mei, the wife of the then President of the PRC, Liu Shao-ch’i.
-For three days they inspected the embassy district of the capital, undertook a number of sightseeing tours in Peking itself, and travelled to other provinces in the Northeast.
-They even accidentally got as far to the Northwest as Lanchou.
+For three days they inspected the embassy district of the capital, undertook a number of sightseeing tours in Peking itself, and traveled to other provinces in the Northeast.
+They even (accidentally) got as far to the Northwest as Lanchou.